 From CRMs for salespeople to invoice systems for accountants, the proliferation of SaaS web apps has made life easier for many employees.
 However, even the adoption of the most productivity-enhancing apps can lead to unintended inefficiencies and risks.
 These can range from frequent “I forgot my password” calls that inundate the IT department to increased risk of data breaches.
 These are the types of problems that Security Assertion Markup Language, or SAML, solves by enabling users to access multiple external applications using their credentials from Active Directory.

-SAML is an XML-based standard that enables the secure communication of identities between organizations.
-When an Identity Provider (IDP), such as an employer, and a Service Provider (SP), such as a SaaS company, both implement SAML, they are able to seamlessly authenticate accredited users associated with the IDP to use the SP.
+SAML is an open standard that enables the secure communication of identities between organizations through authentication and authorization functions.
+It is most often used to gain single sign-on functionality between an Identity Provider (IDP) and a Service Provider (SP).
+When an IDP, such as an employer, and a SP, such as a SaaS company, both implement SAML, they are able to seamlessly authenticate accredited users associated with the IDP to use the SP.

 First, a user attempts to access the SP, either via a URL or a portal link.
 Next, federated identity software at the IDP activates and confirms the user’s identity.
 The IDP notifies the federated identity software running at the SP of the authentication.
 The tokenized message includes any necessary user details, such as permissions and groups.
 The federated identity software at the SP then determines that the message is coming from a trusted IDP and then creates a session for the user in the app.